paulio11/P4-Squigl-Twitter-Clone/README.md

  - **Post** - for user posts.
  - **Reply** - for replies to the posts.
  - **Message** - for private messaging between users
- - **CustomUser** - my custom user model which includes additional fields for a user to customise their profile.
+ - **CustomUser** - my custom user model which includes additional fields for a user to customize their profile.

 ![Database Schema](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-schema.png)